Follow

 What’s Next?

-Looking ahead, despite the disappointment, I have to credit my training—it helped me gain speed over the past eight weeks.
-With the race behind me, I’m focusing on October’s fall world marathon major.
-I’ll keep building on this speed, increasing my mileage, and continuing strength training.
-In the meantime, I’ll run a few shorter races to stay sharp and keep things interesting.
+Looking ahead, despite the disappointment, I have to give credit to my training—it really helped me gain speed over the past eight weeks.
+With the race now behind me, my focus shifts to the October fall world marathon major.
+I’ll continue building on this speed, increasing my mileage, and keeping up with strength training.
+In the meantime, I plan to run a few shorter races to stay sharp and keep things interesting.

 Race Report: Tcs World 10K 2024 By Aravind

-Aravind is a tech enthusiast, running lover, and marathoner.
-He is passionate about technology, especially its role in running, with a particular focus on running form analysis.
+Aravind is a tech enthusiast, avid runner, and marathoner.
+He has a deep passion for technology, particularly in how it enhances running, with a special focus on running form analysis.
 Aravind is also the co-founder of GeeksOnFeet.

 Conclusion